 The best way to avoid becoming a victim of a moving scam is to research the company BEFORE you hire them.
 The internet is a great tool but it should be used with caution; don't just select a mover for low rates.
 Bad companies have professional looking websites and very convincing salespeople that will tell consumers anything just to get your move.
 Once you sign, you may discover empty promises.
 Its smart to use the Internet to do research on movers, but not for prices because prices can change on moving day!
 Only accept a mover that will come to your home and give a realistic, written, in person estimate.

-Here are some typical common themes we hear from consumers that were scamed:
+Here are some common themes from consumers that were scammed:

 (1) The customer searched for movers on the Internet, provided a list of items to be moved, and took the lowest price.

 (2) The mover said they did not need to go to the house and the customer did not properly investigate the company.

 (3) On moving day, the movers arrive in a rental truck and/or the paperwork had a different mover's name.
 The movers assured the customer that they would do a good job, so the customer signed without reading or understanding.

 (4) After the truck was loaded, the movers said the final price would be more than original estimate.